-- 3.1 This policy defines a 'child' as anyone under the age of 18 years or any learner of any age on the academy roll. - 3.2 This policy applies to all members of our staff, including all permanent, temporary and support staff, Trustees, local governors, volunteers, contractors and external service or activity providers.
-This policy must be read in conjunction with the safeguarding and child protection policy. - 3.3 The Trustees, local governors, senior leadership team, and all staff (which term shall apply to all volunteer staff members) at Caldmore Primary Academy are committed to the prevention, early identification, and appropriate management of peer-on-peer abuse (as defined below) both within and beyond the academy.
+This policy defines a 'child' as anyone under the age of 18 years or any learner of any age on the academy roll.

+This policy applies to all members of our staff, including all permanent, temporary and support staff, Trustees, local governors, volunteers, contractors and external service or activity providers.
+This policy must be read in conjunction with the safeguarding and child protection policy.

+The Trustees, local governors, senior leadership team, and all staff (which term shall apply to all volunteer staff members) are committed to the prevention, early identification, and appropriate management of peer-on-peer abuse (as defined below) both within and beyond the academy.

-The Designated Safeguarding Lead (SLT member) is: Nick Tuck - Academy Safeguarding Manager
+The Designated Safeguarding Lead (SLT member) is: Lisa Metcalfe (Assistant Principal)

-The Deputy Designated Safeguarding Lead is: Emma Brereton - Vice Principal
+The Deputy Designated Safeguarding Lead is: Emma Brereton (Vice Principal)

-Nominated Safeguarding governor: Adele Fanshaw
+Nominated Safeguarding governor: Anette Crumpton (LAC Chair)

-What is peer on peer abuse?
+4. What is peer-on-peer abuse?

-4.1 For these purposes, peer-on-peer abuse is any form of physical, sexual, emotional and financial abuse, and coercive control, exercised between children, and within children's relationships (both intimate and nonintimate), friendships and wider peer associations.
-We recognise that it is statistically more likely that girls will be victims of peer on peer abuse and that boys will be perpetrators and that peer on peer abuse can be perpetrated by the same gender but that all peer on peer abuse is unacceptable and will be taken seriously.
+For these purposes, peer-on-peer abuse is any form of physical, sexual, emotional and financial abuse, and coercive control, exercised between children, and within children's relationships (both intimate and non-intimate), friendships and wider peer associations.

+We recognise that it is statistically more likely that girls will be victims of peer-on-peer abuse and that boys will be perpetrators and that peer-on-peer abuse can be perpetrated by the same gender but that all peer-on-peer abuse is unacceptable and will be taken seriously and never tolerated.